GIScience/heigit-disaster-portal/README.md

 _Additional Arguments_ to the pytest configuration, and switch back and forth between debug and coverage mode by adding and removing `--no-cov` from the config.

-Of course you can also run pytest with coverage in the reload container with `pytest --cov=app --cov-report=term-missing`.
+Of course, you can also run pytest with coverage in the reload-container with `pytest --cov=app --cov-report=term-missing`.

 ---